Andro Enukidze: Biography

 Andro Enukidze was born January 9, 1965, in Tbilisi.

 He studied under Temur Chkheidze at the Shota Rustaveli Theatre and Film University.
 Graduating in 1987, he began his career at chair of acting skills of theatrical institute.

 Andro Enukidze puts performances at theaters: Shota Rustaveli's, Kote Mardjanishvili's, and also cooperates with other theaters.
 He put about 40 performances.
 Since 2014 he is artistic director in Batumi Ilia Chavchavadze State Theatre.

 Together with Robert Sturua co-founder of director's faculty, the first in the history of Turkey (Bilkent University, Ankara).
-He as the director worked at theaters of Poland and Romania.
+He worked as a director at the national theaters of Poland and Romania.

-Andro Enukidze writes plays too, sometimes together with playwright Miho Mosulishvili which are put at theaters of Georgia and are published in literary magazines.
+In addition, Andro Enukidze writes plays, sometimes together with playwright Miho Mosulishvili which are put on at theaters of Georgia and are published in literary magazines.